 Chicken scratch is a common term for random mixed grains, such as corn and wheat.
 It serves as a cheap way to supplement your hens’ diet by providing grain and providing them with added incentive to scratch.

 It’s important to realize that you should not use scratch in great amounts; too much grain supplementation can throw their diet off balance and affect egg production.

 The rule of thumb is with scratch, limit it to 10 percent of your backyard chickens’ diet.

 Another addition that makes for a complete feeding for some backyard chickens is grit.
-The term grit describes hard materials such as sand, dirt, or small stones that aid in digestion.
+The term grit describes hard materials such as sand, dirt, or small stones that aid digestion.

 While starter feed and layer crumbles and pellets need no help being digested, treats, grains, and other fibrous foods require grit to help digest them.

 Chickens foraging outside will naturally pick up bits of grit from the ground.
-Those that do not forage outside must have grit supplied to them in a dish apart from their feed.
+Those who do not forage outside must have grit in a dish apart from their feed.

 The eggshell for each egg that your hen lays is about 95% calcium carbonate by dry weight.
 When they’re inactive lay, they use four times as much calcium as a non-laying hen.